Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Experiments

 We evaluate single-teacher distillation by distilling each student from a single teacher within its model family.
 Each capability-specific single-teacher student is trained only on the corresponding capability split of our distillation dataset (Appendix~\ref{app:data_diversity}).
 In our setting, CE-only training is equivalent to SFT; we compare against this baseline in \cref{sec:exp_ablation}.

-As summarized in \cref{tab:vlm_capability_efficiency}, single-teacher distillation yields clear and consistent gains over pretrained baselines across both student families.
+As summarized in \cref{tab:vlm_capability_efficiency}, single-teacher distillation yields consistent gains over pretrained baselines across both student families.
 Concretely, InternVL3-1B improves from 25.53 to 43.47 in Avg.\ score, and Qwen2.5-VL-3B-Instruct improves from 30.52 to 44.01.
-On planning, the distilled students become competitive with GPT-5.1: InternVL3-1B (Single) reaches 52.97 and Qwen2.5-VL-3B-Instruct (Single) reaches 51.97, compared with 51.94 for GPT-5.1.
-These results show that capability-focused internal-signal distillation can transfer driving-related behaviors to small students effectively.
+On planning, the distilled students become competitive with GPT-5.1: InternVL3-1B (Single) reaches 52.97 and Qwen2.5-VL-3B-Instruct (Single) reaches 51.97, compared with 51.94 for GPT-5.1, and outperform the autonomous-driving VLM ReasonDrive~\cite{chahe2025reasondriveefficientvisualquestion} (Qwen2.5-VL-3B-DriveLM).
+These results show that our distillation can transfer driving-related behaviors to small students effectively.

 Across these capabilities, the results follow a consistent trend.
 Perception improves strongly, matching our choice of early cross-modal attention for supervision.
 Reasoning also improves over pretrained baselines, but remains the hardest dimension: the gap to GPT-5.1 is larger than that in perception and planning, suggesting multi-step relation understanding is more difficult to transfer to a small VLM.
 Planning shows the largest gains and becomes the strongest dimension for distilled students, which supports our design of using late-stage cross-modal attention.